hoonto/planner/README.md

 > A maintenance planner

-## Notable modules
+## Notable modules and design considerations

-* vue (because I haven't used it previously, nice experience, I like it!)
+* vue: because I haven't used it previously, nice experience, I like it!
-* sequelize (loopback is another option which uses juggler, I'm indifferent though)
+* sequelize: There are many options, loopback for example which uses juggler, but sequelize has been around for a long time and many people know it
-* sqlite3
+* sqlite3: To connect to the sqlite database - there is also `better-sqlite3` which is supposedly faster, but I didn't want to mess around with it for MVP
-* vue-material (easy to prototype nice interfaces - though I'm not an expert yet in it)
+* vue-material: Easy to prototype nice interfaces - though I'm not an expert yet in it
-* axios (because axios is nice and the vue folks said they prefer it now over their vue-resource)
+* axios: Because axios is nice and the vue folks said they prefer it now over their vue-resource
-* jsonapi-server (for building json api compliant endpoints)
+* jsonapi-server: For building json api compliant endpoints
-* express (considered koa and hapi, but express is easy and vue dev server uses it anyway)
+* express: I briefly considered koa and hapi, but express is easy and vue dev server uses it anyway
-* swagger-ui-express (serves the swagger API UI, though it does have to be done manually right now)
+* swagger-ui-express: Serves the swagger API UI, though it does have to be done manually right now
-* vue-datepicker (needed something quick in a pinch)
+* vue-datepicker: Needed something quick in a pinch for MVP
-* jsonapi-store-relationaldb (comes from a fork of mine with a fix applied for sqlite storage, works with jsonapi-server)
+* jsonapi-store-relationaldb: Comes from a fork of mine with a fix applied for sqlite storage, works with jsonapi-server

 ## Funky things you might notice